-EGX celebrates everything that gaming has to offer and caters for an industry that is growing rapidly.
+EGX celebrates everything gaming has to offer and caters for an industry that is growing rapidly.

-In the UK revenues were $4.2bn in 2017 - and forecast to grow annually by six per cent and London – the home of EGx for the next three years – is at the heart of the country's games industry, with with 614 – or 28 per cent – of the games developer and publisher companies based in the capital.
-303,000 developers are based in London – more than are based in many large European countries and 23 per cent of the country’s 255 video game degree courses are held in London.
+In 2017, the UK made $4.2bn in revenue and was forecast to grow annually by 6%.
+London, the home of EGX for the next three years, is at the heart of this industry, with 614 (28%) of game development and publishing companies based in the capital.
+There are 303,000 developers based in London – more than those in many large European countries, and 23% of the country’s 255 video game degree courses are in London.

-The event occupied almost half of ExCeL London and was genuinely all-encompassing.
-On the Thursday, a B2B and investment stream was run in partnership with UKIE and the UK Games Fund Development Board.
+This all-encompassing event occupied almost half of ExCeL London.
+On the first day of the show, a B2B and investment stream was run in partnership with UKIE and the UK Games Fund Development Board.
 GamesIndustry.biz offered a wide selection of initiatives for creative industry professionals to take part in, including an Investment Summit, Industry Zone and the popular GamesIndustry.biz Careers Fair.

 One unique and exciting dimension to the event came in the form of an underground party, hosted by major technology brand Intel, whose powerful hardware can be found in almost every PC.

 ExCeL London transformed one of the venue’s storage areas into the setting for this fringe party, attended by 150 selected guests, who included gaming superstars and influencers – all treated to try out new Intel

 In his blog about the event, ExCeL London’s Senior Account Manager Ian Senior, describes how KTS – the agency behind the party – created “an edgy dystopian lounge that wouldn’t be out of place in Borderlands 3; complete with oil drum tables, festoon lighting, battered chesterfield sofas and graffiti-panelled walls.”